A Framework for Large Scale Synthetic Graph Dataset Generation: Proposed Method

 \subsubsection{Problem formulation}

-The task of the generator is to generate a graph $\hat{G}$ represented by adjacency matrix $\hat{A}$ that is similar in selected graph's structure characteristics to original Graph $G$.
-We will create $\hat{A}$ by sampling $E$ edges from a distribution $\theta$. $\theta$ is a discrete 2D probability distribution, i.e. $\theta_{i,j}$ represents probability that there is directed edge from node $i$ to node $j$ in graph $\hat{G}$.
-If we choose to generate the graph of the same size as the input one, that is $\hat{A}$ is $N \times M$ and graph $\hat{G}$ has $N+M$ nodes, then $\hat{A} \sim \theta$
+The objective is to generate a graph $\tilde{G}$ represented by the adjacency matrix $\tilde{A}$ that is similar to the original graph adjacency matrix $A$.
+The $\tilde{A}$ adjacency is generated by sampling $E$ edges from a distribution $\theta$.
+Here $\theta$ is a discrete 2D probability distribution, where $\theta_{i,j}$ represents the probability a directed edge from node $i$ to node $j$ exists in graph $\tilde{G}$.
+If we choose to generate the graph of the same size as the input, that is $\tilde{A}$ is $n \times m$ and graph $\tilde{G}$ has $n+m$ nodes, and the original graph $A$ has $N + M$ nodes then $\tilde{A} \sim \theta$ which is generated as follows

 where